Falarconp/falarconp.github.io/_pages/Home.md

 My name is Felipe Alarcón Peña.
 I’m a Chilean Ph.D candidate at the University of Michigan trying to understand the chemistry in planet-forming disks.
-My work is mostly based in hydrodynamics and thermochemical  simulations of disks along with observations of them in the millimetric wavelenghts.
+My work is mostly based in hydrodynamics and thermochemical  simulations of disks along with observations of them in mradio wavelengths with ALMA.